HAL-42/AlchemyCat/README.md

 # Auto Parameter Tuning
 In the [example above](#full-example), running `python train.py --config path/to/cfg.py` each time yields an experimental result for a set of parameters.

 However, we often need to perform grid search over the parameter space to find the optimal parameter combination.
 Writing a config for each combination is laborious and error-prone.
-Can we define the entire parameter space in an "tunable config"?
+Can we define the entire parameter space in a "tunable config"?
 Then let the program automatically traverse all combinations, generate configs, run them, and summarize results for comparison.

 The auto-tuner traverses through tunable config's parameter combinations, generates `N` sub-configs, runs them to obtain `N` experimental records, and summarizes all experimental results into an Excel sheet: